-8.8.2 Autoinstallation > Autoinstallation Snippets > Custom Snippets
+8.8.2 Autoinstallation > Autoinstallation Snippets > Custom Snippets q The All Snippets tab lists default and custom snippets together.

 This is the tab with custom snippets.
 Click a name of a snippet to view, edit, or delete it.

 8.8.3 Autoinstallation > Autoinstallation Snippets > All Snippets